matteo14c/HaploCoV/README.md

 Normally [virological.org](https://virological.org/) or [Pango](https://github.com/cov-lineages/pango-designation/issues/) would be the right place to start.
 If the novel candidate variant was identified by HaploCoV, *HaploCoV.pl* (see [--varfile](https://haplocov.readthedocs.io/en/latest/haplocov.html#designations-file)) or *augmentClusters.pl* (see [here](https://haplocov.readthedocs.io/en/latest/novel.html)) should/could have provided a file with the complete list of genomic variants that define your novel lineage/lineages of interest.
-It might be worthwhile to add this/these definitions to your favourite *Genomics variant file* (see [here](https://haplocov.readthedocs.io/en/latest/genomic.html)) and use *assign.pl* or *p_assign.pl* to re-assign genomic sequences using the augmented nomenclature.<br>
+It might be worthwhile to add this/these definitions to your favourite *Genomics variant file* (see [here](https://haplocov.readthedocs.io/en/latest/genomic.html)) and use *assign.pl* or *p_assign.pl* to re-assign genomic sequences using the augmented nomenclature. *HaploCoV.pl* might already have done that for you, anyway (see [intermediate files](https://haplocov.readthedocs.io/en/latest/haplocov.html#id4)).<br>

 Whence the novel nomenclature is assigned, you can extract the data (and metadata) of the novel candidate lineage/variant from a HaploCoV formatted metadata table (like for example the output of *assign.pl*) by using the *subset.pl* utility included in this repo.
-The section [Subsetting data](https://haplocov.readthedocs.io/en/latest/subsetting.html) of the manual illustrates some possible applications of this tool, and explains how to use it to extract data of interest. <br>
+The section [Subsetting data](https://haplocov.readthedocs.io/en/latest/subsetting.html) of the manual illustrates some possible applications of this tool, and explains how to use it to extract data of interest (see also use case 1 above). <br>
 Finally the *increase.pl* utility can be used to calculate the prevalence of your novel/candidate variant/lineages in space and time and derive global patterns (if any and if your novel designations was not already derived from the analysis of all the available genome sequences).<br>
 All these topics are covered in the [manual](https://haplocov.readthedocs.io/en/latest/index.html) of HaploCoV.
 Please take a look at the manual in order to see how to make the best of the tools and utilities.